cul/dlst-studio/faq.md

 ## What kinds of events does the Studio usually host?

 The Studio is designed for active collaboration in digital scholarship and digital pedagogy.
-We host conferences, seminars and workshops related to those areas, but also newer forms of collaboration: hackathons, researchathons, tech meet-ups, and more.
+We host conferences, seminars, talks and workshops related to those areas, but also newer forms of collaboration: hackathons, researchathons, tech meet-ups, and more.
 The room is very often used for courses with a digital lab component.
 We also design programs around our community's needs.
 If you need a particular workshop not offered elsewhere or would like to reverse-engineer a digital scholarship project, the Studio is the right venue to host a learning session around digital technologies, and we will be happy to match you with someone who can help you.

 ## How is the Studio set up?